Home / Problems / Trade-Show Return on Investment Has Collapsed

 The intervention does not eliminate trade-show participation.
 It rebuilds the architecture around the show so the budget produces the result it used to produce.
 The team operationalizes against the document; participation continues with sharper purpose.

-When the diagnostic reveals that the underlying commercial motion needs a complete reset (not only the trade-show component), the Full Marketing Diagnostic at the SF-4 tier covers the motion across all four axes.
-The Full Marketing Diagnostic fits when trade shows are one of three or four declining channels.
+When the marketing review reveals that the underlying commercial motion needs a complete reset (not simply the trade-show component), the Full Marketing Review at the Full marketing review covers the motion across all four axes.
+The Full Marketing Review fits when trade shows are one of three or four declining channels.

 FAQ